Sloan Digital Sky Survey: Observations

 SDSS uses a dedicated 2.5 m wide-angle optical telescope; from 1998 to 2009 it observed in both imaging and spectroscopic modes.
 The imaging camera was retired in late 2009, since then the telescope has observed entirely in spectroscopic mode.

 Images were taken using a photometric system of five filters (named u, g, r, i and z).
 These images are processed to produce lists of objects observed and various parameters, such as whether they seem pointlike or extended (as a galaxy might) and how the brightness on the CCDs relates to various kinds of astronomical magnitude.

-For imaging observations, the SDSS telescope used the drift scanning technique, but with choreographed variation of right ascension, declination, tracking rate, and image rotation which allows the telescope to track along great circles and continuously record small strips of the sky.
-The image of the stars in the focal plane drifts along the CCD chip, and the charge is electronically shifted along the detectors at exactly the same rate, instead of staying fixed as in tracked telescopes.
-(Simply parking the telescope as the sky moves is only workable on the celestial equator, since stars at different declination move at different apparent speed).
-This method allows consistent astrometry over the widest possible field, and minimises overheads from reading out the detectors.
+For imaging observations, the SDSS telescope used the drift scanning technique, but with a choreographed variation of right ascension, declination, tracking rate, and image rotation which allows the telescope to track along great circles and continuously record small strips of the sky.
+The image of the stars in the focal plane drifts along the CCD chip, and the charge is electronically shifted along the detectors at the same rate, instead of staying fixed as in tracked telescopes.
+(Simply parking the telescope as the sky moves is only workable on the celestial equator, since stars at different declination move at different apparent speeds).
+This method allows consistent astrometry over the widest possible field and minimises overheads from reading out the detectors.
 The disadvantage is minor distortion effects.